-Due to Florida’s danger of being affected by tropical weather events, Geohazards would like to shed some light on the geologic concerns associated with intense rain events.
-The unique geologic landscape of Florida, shaped by millions of years of coastal and oceanic processes, has created a porous, highly variable karst landscape that is particularly prone to sinkholes.
+Florida’s danger of being affected by tropical weather events is a longstanding reality.
+Geohazards would like to shed some light on the geologic concerns associated with intense rain events.
+Millions of years of coastal and oceanic processes has shaped the geologic landscape of Florida.
+These processes have created a porous, highly variable karst landscape that is particularly prone to sinkholes.
 Especially during tropical weather systems, abundant amounts of rainfall, in short periods of time, can trigger the formation of sinkholes and cause erosional problems.
 These events can significantly impact your home and property.

 Where limestone is observed at the surface down to 100-200 feet, it is common to see surface expressions of karst topography, such as sinkholes.
 The geologic map below illustrates areas where soils overlying limestone are thinnest, and thus prone to sinkhole development.
-While many cavities exist within Florida’s limestone, and since many are below the water table, they are filled with water.
+Water fills the cavities as they exist within Florida’s limestone, and since many are below the water table.
 Under those conditions, cavities are typically stable.
 Problems arise when large volumes of water or water-saturated soils overlie an air filled cavity.
 Under these conditions, the ceiling of the cavity can collapse, allowing surface materials to flow into the void.
-This type of sinkhole, commonly observed during or after heavy rain-producing tropical events like hurricanes, is known as a cover-collapse sinkhole.
+This type of sinkhole is commonly observed during or after heavy rain-producing tropical events like hurricanes.
+It is known as a cover-collapse sinkhole.

 Multiple approaches can be taken to remediate sinkholes and there is no single solution that applies for all cases.
 Site-specific geologic and environmental conditions dictate which remediation effort should be employed.
 Professional sub-surface testing is always prudent in order to assist in developing a plan to safely remediate sinkholes.

 Greatest Probability for Cover Collapse or Cover Subsidence Sinkhole Formation